Elton John AIDS Foundation: Programs funded by EJAF

-EJAF provides grants to about 150 organizations per year.
-EJAF-funded programs range across all aspects of the disease and all needs of People With Aids (PWAs), including prevention, treatment, palliative care, education and global health initiatives.
-However, part of EJAF's strategy to effectively support people affected by HIV is to fund a broader scope of projects; their grants are not exclusively held by initiatives that are specifically HIV-focused.
+The Elton John AIDS Foundation funds programs across all aspects of the disease, including prevention, testing, treatment, palliative care, education and global health initiatives.
+Part of EJAF's strategy to effectively support people affected by HIV is to fund a broader scope of projects; their grants are not exclusively held by initiatives that are specifically HIV-focused.
 They also fund programs dedicated to supporting specific HIV risk groups or under-attended regions with high prevalences of HIV.
 This strategy has been praised and shared as a model for non-profits dedicated to similar epidemics.